Pramoda-S-R/Battery-Management-System/ESP8266/README.md

 # Changelog
+- ### Version 1.4 (latest)
+  - Fixed bugs related to JSON deserialization and removed the alert feature as it is specific to Blynk premium.
-- ### Version 1.3 (latest)
+- ### Version 1.3
   - Added Blynk functionality to all sensor values.
 Updated ArduinoJson version 5 to version 6.
 - ### Version 1.2
   - Added alert check and notification functionality.
 - ### Version 1.1
   - Removed thinger.io code to leave base code for further refining and implementing Blynk.
 - ### Version 1.0
-  - Base code which parses json data to serial data, outputs that data to thinger.io for IoT feature.
+  - Base code that parses JSON data to serial data, and outputs that data to thinger.io for IoT feature.